 Only requires one hand.
 No one-handed martial weapons deal 1d10 or more damage, and the only ranged weapon that offers that great of damage is a cumbersome Heavy Crossbow.

-Being able to push an enemy up to 40 feet away in one turn with Repelling Blast is also incredibly powerful and basically ensures that your target won’t be able to get involved in the fight.
+Being able to push an enemy 10-40 feet away in one turn with Repelling Blast is also incredibly powerful and basically ensures that your target won’t be able to get involved in the fight.
 Lance of Lethargy offers a similar effect, and when stacked with Repelling Blast, you’re basically Spiderman webbing a foe to the nearest wall.

 Simple Eldritch Blast 5e Spell Text

 Eldritch Blast: (cantrip, 120 feet, V/S) Make a ranged spell attack.
 On hit, deal 1d10 force damage. | +1 beam at 5th, 11th, and 17th levels.

 DnD 5e Eldritch Blast FAQ

 Should I take eldritch blast as a hexblade?
 Yes, it’s still a good ranged option for a hexblade warlock.
 Even if you plan on mainly playing as a melee fighter, using a ranged weapon won’t be as strong as eldritch blast for those situations when you need to attack from range.

 Can eldritch blast be twinned?
 Yes, until level 5, because it only targets one creature at low levels.
 After that, it is no longer eligible to be twinned, since the twinned spell metamagic is only eligible if “a spell [is] incapable of targeting more than one creature at the spell’s current level.”

 Can eldritch blast hit two targets?
 Yes, once you’re character level 5, it can target multiple creatures, since you create two beams, and the spell states “you can direct the beams at the same target or at different ones.”
 This increases to three beams at 11th level and four beams at 17th level.